Camp Cooker Cookie Recipe (Camping Cookies)

 3. Press the dough down slightly and repeat with the other side of the iron.

-Tip: these are best cooked slowly over a smouldering (NOT HOT) fire to ensure that they do not burn.
-Be patient!
+Tip: These are best cooked slowly over a smoldering (NOT HOT) fire to ensure that they do not burn.ย Be patient!

 5. Allow the cookies to cool before removing from the iron.